dannyurru/eco395m-final-picklespots/README.md

 <h2 align="center">Limitations of Project</h2>
 <li>We are only using information for the 50 most visited cities in the United States, so we are limiting the interface's responses to the data we are scraping from.</li>
 <li>We are limiting our activities to that of pickleball courts, so more urban destinations might be limited in the number of pickleball courts that are in the area, and sequentially limits the amount that can be scraped and recommended.</li>
-<li>.</li>
+<li></li>
 <h2 align="center">Extensions of Project</h2>
 A good start for extending the model can be to include more cities in each state.
-The inclusion of all major cities in the United States can broaden the recommendations given for users of the interface for other trails.
+The inclusion of all major cities in the United States can broaden the recommendations given for users of the interface for other courts.
 The inclusion of other outdoor activitues - such as parks, kayaking, and biking paths - can give users more variety what they could do in the city they select.
 <h2 align="center">Sources of Datatsets</h2>
 <li>The cities we are using for this project were selected by this website as the top 50 travel destinations in the United States: https://www.aaa.com/tripcanvas/article/50-top-travel-destinations-in-the-us-CM534#methodology</li>